 Product Placement: In the American series, there's a Starbucks in the waiting room.
-Carson Daly once made a joke about it with one auditioner, who was a Starbucks barrista as his day job.
+Carson Daly once made a joke about it with one auditioner, who was a Starbucks barista as his day job.

 During the blind auditions, the various versions of the show itself will often go on location to profile this or that contestant.
 When they do this outside of the US, the lead in to these profiles will be various shots of the contestant in their home ground, interacting with their family, and so on.
-In the American version, its shots of the Kia Sorrento that Carson Dailey drives to the location.
-Lots and lots of lovingly framed shots of the car.
-To the point that its almost Car Porn.
+In the American version, it's shots of the Kia Sorrento that Carson Daly drives to the location.
+There are lots and lots of lovingly framed shots of the car.
+To the point that it's almost Car Porn.

-The Smurfette Principle: On the American, Australian, and UK versions, with the judges being one girl and three guys.
+The Smurfette Principle: On the American, Australian, UK and Russian versions, with the judges being one girl and three guys.